October 18 – 26, 2026 · Pisac, Peru

 Nourishment & Lodging

 All meals prepared with intention — locally sourced Andean cuisine as medicine, shared around the communal table.
-Rest and recover each night in comfortable lodging surrounded by the Sacred Valley, with shared and private room options available.
+Rest and recover each night in our mountain view lodge, with shared and private room options available.

 The Details